Ichneumonoidea

-The superfamily Ichneumonoidea contains one extinct and three extant families, including the two largest families within Hymenoptera: Ichneumonidae and Braconidae.
+The superfamily Ichneumonoidea contains one extinct and two extant families, including the two largest families within Hymenoptera: Ichneumonidae and Braconidae.
 The group is thought to contain as many as 100,000 species, many of which have not yet been described.
 Like other parasitoid wasps, they were long placed in the "Parasitica", variously considered as an infraorder or an unranked clade, now known to be paraphyletic.

 Etymology

 The name is derived from Latin 'ichneumon', from Ancient Greek ἰχνεύμων (ikhneúmōn, "tracker"), from ἴχνος (íkhnos, "track, footstep").
 The name is shared with the Egyptian mongoose, Herpestes ichneumon.

 Description

 The superfamily is defined by fusion of the costal and radial veins of the fore wing, and almost all species have more than 11 antennal segments.
 Both included families have a cosmopolitan distribution.
 Ichneumonoids have morphological similarities with relatives within the order Hymenoptera, including ants and bees.
 Ichneumonoidea contains a great deal of morphological diversity, with species ranging in size from 1 to 130 mm long.
 Most are slender, and the females of many species (particularly in the genus Megarhyssa) have extremely long ovipositors for laying eggs.

 The ichneumonid wasps may be more familiar to non-entomologists than braconids, as they are generally larger.
 The two families are distinguished from each other primarily by details of wing venation.